Fresh Hell (film)

 Fresh Hell is 2021 American horror comedy film directed by Ryan Imhoff and Matt Neal.

 Synopsis

 During the dog days of the pandemic, a group of old friends encounter a psychotic troll in this horror comedy film.

 Production

 The film was conceived and shot by a group of Chicago theatre artists who were out of work due to the COVID-19 pandemic.
-In an interview with Rue-Morgue, writer-director Ryan Imhoff stated the idea for the film was born in July of 2020.
+In an interview with Rue-Morgue, writer-director Ryan Imhoff stated the idea for the film was born in July 2020.

 Release

 The film premiered on September 11, 2021 at HorrorHound Film Festival where it won Best Feature Film.
 The movie later played at the Music Box Theatre and was released on DVD and streaming platforms on June 10, 2022.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 64%, with an average score of 3.3/5.
 Tori Danielle of PopHorror wrote: "Fresh Hell delivers horror comedy perfection."